noahc3/RedditDiscordRSSBot/README.md

 See [https://www.reddit.com/wiki/rss](https://www.reddit.com/wiki/rss) for information on making Reddit RSS URLs.
 Any Reddit RSS URL is supported.

+When you are trying to sort posts, it is important to include `?sort=[sort]` at the end of the URL (ex. `https://www.reddit.com/r/pics/new.rss?sort=new`) as otherwise the sort will occasionally not apply correctly.

 ## Creating Regular Expression Filters

 To match any post, simply set the filter to `.*`.